plsang/dasnet/README.md

 - [x] Getting started from this [OCNet project](https://github.com/PkuRainBow/OCNet) (they reported latest SoA results, Pytorch implementation, and can be combined with other networks like PSPNet and Deeplab)
   - [x] Train and test on CityScapes dataset (Their results on the val set of Cityscapes is ~79.5 mIoU, ours is ~78.7 mIoU)
   - [x] Test on our dataset
-- [ ] Redesign to support multiple datasets and multiple segmentation networks
+  - [x] Train and test on another datasat like ~~ADE20K or~~ BDD dataset
-  - [ ] Train and test on another datasat like ADE20K or BDD dataset
+  - [x] Implement popular segmentation networks like PSPNet, Deeplab variants.
-  - [ ] Implement popular segmentation networks like PSPNet, Deeplab variants.
+- [ ] Redesign to support multiple datasets and multiple segmentation networks --> It is probably better to base on another project like DANet or Context encoding since their implemenetations are better.

 ## Installation
-- Docker image: `ascent-docker.zapto.org:443/ocnet`
+- Docker image: `ascent-docker.zapto.org:443/ocnet` --> `docker.ascentrobotics.jp:443/ocnet`

 ## Dataset
 - Cityscapes: `/datashare/datasets/cityscapes`